Reviews You Can Rely On

 The Bose is a great noise-cancelling option for reading your book at your local coffee house during a lunch rush.

-The Apple AirPods Pro 2 earbuds' first-class ANC offers new depths of tranquility at the gym and a haven from the relentless chatter at the office.
+The Apple AirPods Pro 2 earbuds' offers new depths of tranquility at the gym and a haven from the relentless chatter at the office.
 These earbuds let you hear your music clearly at low volumes.
-We also consider the ANC of Jabra Elite 10 Gen 2, Google Pixel Buds Pro 2, and Samsung Galaxy Buds3 Pro to be good enough to help you work and relax more effectively.
-They are good, but they do create a separate space, apart from those around you.
-Both the Jabra and Pixel Buds improve slightly on their first-gen versions, while the Galaxy Buds3 Pro buds stand out for their bigger jump in performance.
+We also consider the ANC of Google Pixel Buds Pro 2 and Samsung Galaxy Buds3 Pro to be good enough to help you work and relax more effectively.
+They are good, but they don't create a separate space, apart from those around you.

 Wired models and most budget earbuds don't offer ANC, meaning they rely entirely on their ear tips to block out sound.
 Some, like the Linsoul KZ ZSN Pro X and Sennheiser IE 100 Pro, manage to noticeably reduce higher-frequency noise, but even the best passive isolation can only do so much.
 For example, without strong noise blocking, it's easy to be distracted by clanging gym equipment during a workout or loud conversations in a busy airport terminal.